Photo of attorney Ambar Maceo-Rossi

 What Should I Do If I Am Being Charged With A Public Order Offense?

 Don’t try to fight your case on your own, even if you think the allegations don’t make any sense (which they rarely do).
 If you or a loved one has been charged with a public order offense, you should contact a criminal defense attorney right away.
-Call us at 617-208-0505 or email us for a free consultation.
+Call us at [nap_phone id=”LOCAL-REGULAR-NUMBER-1″] or email us for a free consultation.